i-am-bee/agentstack-starter/README.md

 #### Version Management

 - For stable versions, use Git tags (e.g., `agents-v0.0.1`)
-- When adding a tagged version: `beeai add https://github.com/your-username/your-repo-name@agents-v0.0.1`
+- When adding a tagged version: `agentstack add https://github.com/your-username/your-repo-name@agents-v0.0.1`
-- To update: remove the old version (`beeai remove <agent-name>`) and add the new one
+- To update: remove the old version (`agentstack remove <agent-name>`) and add the new one

 ## Troubleshooting